anjensan/knitty/doc/rationale.md

 (defyarn home-page-data {u user, s user-session} (compute-data-for-user-home-page u s))
 ```

 That's all.
-Also, it may be just reloaded via REPL—no need to touch code in other namespaces.
+Also, it may be just reloaded via REPL — no need to touch code in other namespaces.

 Now, finally, let's add another change.
 We realized that fetching the user and session takes too long,
 so let's update our code so they are loaded in parallel.
 If our functions with business logic
 return deferreds (our system is asynchronous), no updates are needed.
-If not, let's wrap calls to
+If not, let's wrap calls into
-functions into deferreds (note: we need to use futures from Manifold or Knitty, not native ones):
+deferreds (note: we need to use futures from Manifold or Knitty, not native ones):

 ```clojure
 (defyarn user-session   {ui user-id}             (kt/future (fetch-user-session-by-id ui)))